mgmt-59000-cc/aws-final-project-pipeline-instructions/_sources/overview.md

 2. Transform them to JSON format with additional metadata
 3. Generate an HTML analytics report with statistics from all processed files

+**Note:** This project includes Parts 6 and 7 that add validation and summary aggregation features to enhance the pipeline.

 ## Scenario
 You work for an online clothing retailer that is owned by a holding company: BTFU Group.